Chelmsford City Racecourse: Reopening

 The course reopened for racing on 11 January 2015, with an invited crowd of 800 people present, with the full public reopening taking place on 22 January 2015.
-The first race was won by Tryster by a short head.
+The first race was won by a short head by Tryster, trained by Charlie Appleby.
 On 27 December 2015, racing from Chelmsford City appeared on Channel 4 Racing for the first time following waterlogging at Chepstow and the abandonment of the Welsh Grand National.
 In January 2017 Chelmsford City announced plans to build a casino and develop a new turf course inside the existing all-weather track.

+Chelmsford City Racecourse’s first Listed race which was created in 2018.
+The Queen Charlotte Fillies' Stakes, open to fillies and mares aged four years or older is run over a distance of 7 furlongs and was the UK's most valuable Listed race in 2022 and 2023 with a value of £100,000.